Agent Identity & Registration

 2. If only one .json file exists in identities/, load it automatically (solo-agent worktree backward compatibility)

-3. If multiple files exist and no THRUM_NAME is set, return an error asking the user to set THRUM_NAME
+5. If multiple files exist and no selection is possible, return an error asking the user to set THRUM_NAME

 Use identity files when: